-Investment contracts: The fair value of the investment contracts is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.
-The individual assets of the synthetic investment contracts are valued at the fair value of the underlying assets.
+Investment contracts: The fair value of the traditional investment contracts is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.
+The individual assets of the synthetic investment contracts are valued at the net asset value of the underlying assets; which are interests in common/collective trusts.
 The fair value of the wrapper contract for the synthetic investment contracts is determined using the market approach discounting methodology, which incorporates the difference between current market level rates for contract level wrapper fees and the wrapper fee being charged.
 The difference is calculated as a dollar value as discounted by the prevailing interpolated swap rate as of period end.
-The Plan's interests in common collective trusts are included in the Investment Contract Fund.
-The fair value is based on the fair value of the common collective trust's underlying investments as based on information reported by the investment advisor using the audited financial statements of the common collective trust at year end.